Key Stage 4

 You will study:

-Medicine Through Time:You will study medicine from ancient times to the present day.
+Medicine 1000 to Present:You will study medicine from ancient times to the present day.
 Topics studied will include public health, battle against disease, surgery and the impact of the great medical individuals like Pasteur and Jenner.

 Elizabethan England 1568-1603: Students will study the character of Elizabeth I and the composition of her government.
 We will look at life in Elizabethan England including the lives of the poor and the culture of the times.
 Students will study the problems Elizabeth faced both at home and abroad.

 The Historical Environment: In depth study of Armada’s movements in the English Channel.

 Key Stage 3

 Students will study the following topics in each year group:-

 - Why was the Roman Army so successful?

 - Why did William I win the Battle of Hastings and was he a successful ruler?

 - How far did experiences of medieval life vary?